Aldor Acres is a Langley-based farm that has an autumn pumpkin patch, Christmas activities in December and an Easter

-In the fall Aldor Acres holds their annual Pumpkin Festival.
-This is the busiest time of year for the farm as they have their pumpkin patch, petting barn and many other family-friendly activities.
+In the fall Aldor Acres holds its annual Pumpkin Festival.
+This is the busiest time of year for the farm as it has its pumpkin patch, petting barn and many other family-friendly activities.
 Thousands of people attend the event each year.

-The Pumpkin Patch at Aldor Acres is open from 9:00 am to 4:00 pm every day from September 24th until October 31st in 2022.
+The Pumpkin Patch at Aldor Acres was open from 9:00 am to 4:00 pm every day from September 24th until October 31st in 2022.

 Fall Activities at Aldor Acres Farm

 Pumpkins are the main crop at Aldor Acres.
-On the twenty-acre farm they grow over a dozen different kinds of pumpkins.
-To find them, folk can take a tractor ride out to the farther fields or just walk into the closer field adjacent to the entrance.
-(Note: In 2021, because of COVID-19, there were no tractor rides.
-That may be the case again in 2022.)
+On the 20-acre farm Aldor Acres grow over a dozen different kinds of pumpkins.
+To find them, folks can take a tractor ride out to the farther fields or just walk into the closer field adjacent to the entrance.

-In years when there isn’t a pandemic, visitors who choose to take the tractor ride out to the pumpkin patch get on board near the goat pen.
+In years when there isn’t a pandemic, visitors who choose to take the tractor ride out to the pumpkin patch and get on board near the goat pen.
 The tractor ride then winds through the farm and out to the field.
 There, folk can wander around the fields, take photos and find the perfect pumpkin.
 Once everyone is back on board then the tractor departs back to the farm.

 When you’re out in the field and you’ve found your pumpkin of choice, bring it back to the tractor or the pumpkin stand and a farmer will measure it for you.
 The farmer slides the pumpkin into a wooden measuring tool which measures the width.
 (So if you buy a tall but skinny pumpkin you’ll get a great deal!)